 Last month, I went in for my 39-week check-up and my OBGYN confirmed that we could induce labor since the baby was practically falling out.
 (Sorry, TMI.)
 I waddled myself right over to the hospital, strapped on that pantsless tarp that they call a “hospital gown,” and in less than 3 hours I was ready to push.
 The delivery was seamless, and with my husband, Mom, and BFF photographer at my bedside, we heard baby buddy’s first cries within a matter of minutes.
 Even after birthing two other children, there’s still nothing like the rattle of that first cry.
 It’s such a miracle every time, and even just the thought of it takes my breath away.
 Let’s take a quick cry break for the hormonal ones in the crowd (raises hand).

 Long story short, the doctor called the time of delivery and announced we had a boy.
 Shocked isn’t even the word.
 This was a full-blown, brain-exploding, inexplicable bomb of joy that would later take me days to process and fully grasp.
 Brett was elated by the surprise, Aimee was thrilled to claim her spot as Mama’s only girl, and George quickly decided he wanted his “baby brudder” to be named… George.
-Our two days in the hospital was mostly spent deliberating on a name, and we finally landed on Charlie, a name that, ironically, means “Man.”
-Nothing girl about this kid.
+Our two days in the hospital were mostly spent deliberating on a name, and we finally landed on Charlie, a name that, ironically, means “Man.”
+Nothing girly about this kid.

 So back to present day.
 We’re a month in, and I’m happy to report that the transition has been more than sweet.
 We’ve been getting relatively good sleep, Aimee and George adore their new sibling, and our family has been on the receiving end of so much love, help, and support from friends and family alike.
 Charlie is easy to soothe, a great eater, and mostly smells likes all those cozy clean new baby smells we all know and love.
 Thank God for this enormously surprising and joyful blessing we get to call our own!
 I’m so grateful for this addition and friends like you to share it with, so let’s cut to the chase and check out a few more cute baby pictures, ok?
 Sidenote, my lifelong friend Jesse Walsh of Dreamtown Co. is the photographer behind these photos.
 Yes, she’s available for hire, and yes she’s worth every penny.
 Check out her site here.